Keeping Chickens in Saint Paul

 - The type and location of fencing or containment area.

-- Include number of birds proposed.
+- The number of chickens proposed.

-If the chicken coop or pigeon loft is proposed within a City designated historic district or site, approval is required from the Heritage Preservation Commission (HPC)
+*If the chicken coop or pigeon loft is proposed within a City designated historic district or site, approval is required from the Heritage Preservation Commission (HPC).

 - If the proposed building is larger than 120 square feet, a building permit must be obtained by the property owner or a licensed contractor.